Recipes

-Today, after bringing ilish maach(hilsa) from the market, Dhiman(my husband) said, “You often make bhapa ilish, sorshe ilish, and doi ilish — why don’t you try something new with ilish today?”
+Today, after bringing ilish maach(hilsa fish) from the market, Dhiman(my husband) said, “You often make bhapa ilish, sorshe ilish, and doi ilish — why don’t you try a new recipe with ilish today?”

-I got started.
+Let’s get started.
 The fish was already cut into pieces at the market.
-I washed them well, cleaned off the scales, and rubbed them with salt and turmeric for marination.
-Then I heated a little more mustard oil in a pan, though a good quality hilsa always releases oil while frying.
-This dish tastes best in mustard oil, though you can use regular oil if you must.
-I lightly fried the fish pieces until golden, then took them out.
+Just them well, clean off the scales, and rub them with salt and turmeric for marination.
+Then heat a pan with a little more mustard oil.
+Though a good quality of hilsa always releases oil while frying.
+Hilsa always tastes best if cooked in mustard oil, though you can use regular oil that you generally use in your kitchen.
+Slightly fry the fish until golden, then take them out of the pan.

-I personally don’t like frying hilsa too much — like my grandmother and great-grandmother used to say, hilsa tastes best when it’s only lightly fried.
+Though I personally do not like frying hilsa too much — like my grandmother and great-grandmother used to say, hilsa tastes best when it’s only lightly fried.
 Over-frying makes the fish a bit hard, prevents the spices from soaking in properly, and even reduces the flavour a little — at least that’s what I believe (though it’s not a rule!).

-Next, I poured out most of the oil from the pan and kept it aside in a bowl, leaving just a little in the pan.
-I added black cumin seeds for tempering, then added ground tomato and green chili paste.
-You don’t have to grind them, but if you do, you won’t get bits of tomato or chilli in your mouth, and the gravy becomes thicker.
+After frying the fish, pour out most of the oil from the pan and keep it aside in a bowl, leaving just a little in the pan.
+Add black cumin seeds to the oil for tempering, then add ground tomato and green chilli paste.
+Grinding is not mandatory, but if you do, you will not get bits of tomato or chilli in your mouth, and the gravy becomes thicker.

-I sautéed everything well until the mixture reduced, then added turmeric powder and a pinch of red chilli powder (optional).
-After stirring well, I poured water into the pan.
+Sauté the masala (tomato-green chilli paste) until everything combines well and reduces.
+Then add turmeric powder and a pinch of red chilli powder (optional) and mix them altogether.
+After stirring well, pour water into the pan.

-When the water started to boil, I slit a few green chillies and added them.
-Once the gravy came to a full boil, I gently added the fried fish pieces one by one.
+When the water starts to boil, slit a few green chillies and add them.
+Once the gravy comes to a full boil, gently add the fried fish pieces one by one into the gravy.

-I simmered everything for about 12 minutes on low heat.
-Finally, I poured in the mustard oil I had set aside earlier, mixed it into the gravy, let it boil briefly, and the ilish’er tel jhal was ready!
+Simmer everything for about 12 minutes on low heat by covering the pan.
+Finally, pour the mustard oil set aside earlier, mix it into the gravy, let it boil briefly, and the ilish’er tel jhal was ready!

 I made it my own way, so it might differ slightly from the authentic version, but it paired perfectly with hot rice at lunch.